- Step 1 • Start your SpeedCurve trial (if you're not already signed up)

 - Step 9 • Create custom charts in your Favorites dashboards

-- Step 10 • Set up performance budgets
+- Step 10 • Create performance budgets and set alerts

 - Step 11 • Add more domains